dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/api-general.rst

 so that the API server can authenticate the user making the request.
 When using the SALSAH web interface, after logging in a session is established (cookie based).
 When using the API with another client application, credentials can be sent as a part of the HTTP header or as parts of the URL (see :ref:`authentication`).

-Also when reading resources authentication my be needed as resources and their values have restricted viewing permissions.
+Also when reading resources authentication my be needed as resources and their values may have restricted view permissions.